Rich-Wilkyness/kubernetes/sectionNotes/Helm/Helm.md

 - pull down a chart
     - `helm pull --untar <repo-name>/<chart-name>`
         - `--untar` will untar the chart (extract the files)
+    - if you forget the name of the chart it's in the Chart.yaml file
 - install a chart
     - `helm install <release-name> <chart-name>`
         - `helm install release-1 bitnami/wordpress`